Alice de Janzé: 1928–1941: Second marriage, divorce and return to Kenya

 Alice confided to de Trafford that she had purchased the cottage in Happy Valley where they used to rendezvous at the start of their affair, deciding that it would be perfect for their honeymoon.
 The idea did not appeal to her new husband; during the course of the argument, Alice absent-mindedly reached into her purse, prompting a terrified de Trafford to flee, fearing a new murder attempt.
 Alice later claimed she had no pistol in her purse, nor had she the intention of shooting him, but instead wanted to powder her nose.

 Alice officially sought a divorce in November 1932, charging Raymond, who had fled to Australia, with cruelty and desertion.
 It took her two years to obtain his signature, and the divorce procedure was reported to begin in September 1934, but did not go forward.
-Alice may have changed her mind, but she again officially filed for divorce in May 1937, winning an uncontested suit and a grant of decree nisi on the grounds of adultery with an unnamed correspondent at a London hotel.
+Alice may have changed her mind, but she again officially filed for divorce in May 1937, winning an uncontested suit and a grant of decree nisi on the grounds of adultery with an unnamed co-respondent at a London hotel.

-Following the divorce, Alice considered permanently returning to Chicago; however friends advised her against it, pointing out how the shooting scandal had made her a "marked woman" in her native land.
+Following the divorce, Alice considered permanently returning to Chicago; however, friends advised her against it, pointing out how the shooting scandal had made her a "marked woman" in her native land.
 Accepting her notoriety, Alice returned to the world of 'Happy Valley', where she permanently settled in the large farmhouse she had previously bought in Gilgil, located on the banks of the River Wanjohi.
-She spent the following years reading and taking care of her animals, which included lions, panthers and antelopes.
+She spent the following years reading and taking care of her animals, which included lions, panthers, and antelopes.
 She became addicted to drugs, particularly morphine.
-She was avoided by certain members of the community due to her mood swings and the shooting incident; her friend, aviator Beryl Markham, later disclosed: "Loneliness fixed Alice.
+She was avoided by certain members of the community due to her mood swings and the shooting incident.
+Her friend, aviator Beryl Markham, later disclosed: "Loneliness fixed Alice.
 Everyone was frightened of her."

 Alice now rarely visited her children in France.
-Years later, Nolwén would state that she did not feel bitterness or hostility for her mother during their brief meetings, but would actually be fascinated by this virtually unknown woman who brought with her an air of mystique, owing to her permanent stay in Africa.
+Years later, Nolwén would state that she did not feel bitterness or hostility for her mother during their brief meetings, but would actually be fascinated by this virtually unknown woman who brought with her an air of mystique owing to her permanent stay in Africa.